kvarak/dnd/docs/_Classes/barbarian.md

 Whenever you rage you can cast the *thorn whip* cantrip as a ***bonus action*** on your turn.
 Constitution is your spellcasting ability  Additionally, you no longer have to make Constitution saving throws to avoid ending the restrained condition from your Blighted Transformation feature.
 The restrained condition now lasts for the duration of the grapple.

 ### Reactive Tendrils
-Starting at 14th level, whenever you take damage from an adjacent creature, you can use your ***reaction*** to release grasping vines at the attacker, attempting to grapple the target.
+Whenever you take damage from an adjacent creature, you can use your ***reaction*** to release grasping vines at the attacker, attempting to grapple the target.